nullbyto/MuslimBot/Documentation.md

 ## Quran Audio

 ### +play
-`-qplay`  instructs the bot to play a recitation of a surah, ayah or page from the Qur'an.
+instructs the bot to play a recitation of a surah, ayah or page from the Qur'an.
 #### Playing a surah
 ```
 +play [surah number] [optional reciter]